isomerpages/nparks-juronglake/_our-gardens/Lakeside Garden/Butterfly Maze.md

 traversing an open landscape with changing views as they climb up and down the mounds in search of a way out.
 Young adventurers will enjoy themselves exploring the maze, discovering surprises and hidden treasures along the way.
-This includes quiet corners, rest areas, slides and informative signs throughout the maze for children to learn about pollination and the lifecycle of butterflies.</p>
+This includes quiet corners, rest areas, slides, and informative signs throughout the maze for children to learn about pollination and the lifecycle of butterflies.</p>
 <p></p>